👋 Hi, I’m Kehan

 By the Numbers

-During this period, I was involved in managing over USD 450 million in early-stage capital.
-In practice, this meant:
+During this period, I was involved in managing over USD 450 million in early-stage capital, across AI, hard tech, biotech, robotics, aerospace, fusion, semiconductors, and consumer.

-• Helped build a 7,000+ member intern sourcing engine to discover young builders at scale.
+• Built a 7,500+ intern sourcing network to find young builders

 The Thesis

-I’ve learned that at the earliest stage, what matters most isn’t polish or credentials, but high agency—how someone moves when no one is watching.
+At the earliest stage, what matters most is high agency—how someone moves when no one is watching.

 What’s Next